 Applications of thermodynamics

-Thermodynamics can be applied to a wide variety of science and engineering subjects, such as motors, phase transitions, chemical reactions, transport phenomena, and even black holes.
+Thermodynamics can be applied to a wide variety of science and engineering topics, such as motors, phase transitions, chemical reactions, transport phenomena, and even black holes.

-The results of thermodynamics are essential for other fields of physics and chemistry, chemical engineering, aerospace engineering, mechanical engineering, cell biology, biomedical engineering, and materials science to name a few.
+In short, Thermodynamic results are essential for other fields of physics and chemistry, chemical engineering, aerospace engineering, mechanical engineering, cell biology, biomedical engineering, and materials science to name a few.